 At previous General Conferences, the UMC has stood firm on the original rules regarding homosexuality and marriage for the most part, thanks largely to delegates from Africa.

 However, with the way the UMC is organized, local and regional church leaders have been able to defy the UMC’s authority, as seen in the cases mentioned, by ordaining those not qualified for leadership according to the denomination’s rules.
 This is somewhat similar to how localities and states have been able to decriminalize marijuana in defiance of federal law.

 Southern Baptist leader Al Mohler blasted the decision by the Hope UMC congregation to allow an openly gay man in drag to preach from the pulpit as “an intentional refutation and revolt against the very order of creation that God has given us, and a direct violation of the clear teachings of Scripture concerning the fact that those whom God has made as men should identify as men.”

 He could not, of course, possibly be more correct.

 The Methodist tradition was founded by John Wesley, one of the greatest Christian leaders in the post-Reformation world to whom we owe much for advancing the cause of the Cross and the flame of the Gospel across the New World and beyond.

-It is poignant that one of the great missionary fields of the last few centuries, the nations of Africa, have embraced traditional Methodism and in large numbers resisted this growing progressive theological trend — even as American Methodists have so easily welcomed an abomination that is more accurately rooted in secular humanism than it is in the authority of the Bible.
+It is poignant that one of the great missionary fields of the last few centuries, the nations of Africa, had embraced traditional Methodism and in large numbers resisted this growing progressive theological trend — even as American Methodists have so easily welcomed an abomination that is more accurately rooted in secular humanism than in the authority of the Bible.

 Wesley’s traditions were forged in an era when it was revolutionary to expose people to the true Word of God and groundbreakingly novel for a family to even own a copy of the sacred texts.